Medical Office Assistant Program Outline & Career Information

 Students in the Medical Office Assistant (MOA) Program receive comprehensive training directed towards completion of the MOA Diploma.
 Students must demonstrate their ability to conduct themselves in a professional setting including presenting a professional image, ethical behavior and medical jurisprudence.
 Furthermore, student must demonstrate the ability to establish client rapport and the use of effective communication, time management, and problem-solving techniques.

 Intro to Computers and Microsoft Office

-Introduces student to basic bookkeeping and accounting principles as well as to computerized accounting.
-Students learn bookkeeping and accounting concepts for today’s modern office by applying one of the most widely used computerized accounting software programs in Ontario – Simply Accounting.
-Students will develop skills in setting up accounts, creating client and vendor records, recording income and expenses, tracking receivables and payables, creating payrolls, doing payroll runs, issuing cheques, performing month and year-end closing and generating reports.
+Accounting applications introduces the student to basic bookkeeping and accounting principles, as well as, to computerized accounting.
+In addition, students learn bookkeeping and accounting concepts for today’s modern office by applying one of the most widely used computerized accounting software programs in Ontario – Simply Accounting.
+Futhermore, students will develop skills in setting up accounts, creating client and vendor records, recording income and expenses, tracking receivables and payables, creating payrolls, doing payroll runs, issuing cheques, performing month and year-end closing and generating reports.

 Introduction to Medical Office Assisting

 Introduces student to Medical Office Assisting.
 Topics covered include the role and responsibilities of a Medical Office Assistant, required knowledge and skills, professionalism, career opportunities, ethical and legal concepts; the history of medicine, patient education, nutrition, health promotion and an overview of Medical Office Assistant management responsibilities.